A lawyer who can help you is just a telephone call away

-Ask questions and remember to read back instructions or other information you receive.
-Don’t be afraid to ask questions if you don’t understand something or it doesn’t make sense to you.
-Take notes on the answers to your questions and the explanations you hear.
-Then read them back, to confirm that you heard things right.
+Ask questions and repeat back instructions or other information you get to make sure you understand and have written things down correctly.
+Don’t be afraid to ask questions if you don’t understand something or you need more details.
+Take notes on the answers to your questions and the explanations the lawyer gives you.
+You should then read them back to the lawyer to confirm that you have everything written down correctly.
 That way, you can be sure you have the right instructions, and can follow them all.

-Get your documents and facts together, and put them in front of you before you call.
+Get your documents and facts ready, and put them in front of you before you call.
 This includes:

-- all papers you have received from the courts or the police
+- all papers you have received from the courts, police or immigration authorities

 - all agreements you have signed or have been asked to sign

-- details about your next court date—the exact day and time, location and purpose (i.e. first court appearance, case conference, trial, etc.)
+- details about your next court date—the exact day and time, location, and purpose (e.g. first court appearance, case conference, trial, etc.)

 - whether you have hired a lawyer and if not, whether you have a referral form from duty counsel